 Q: How can I get camping information on the Ventura area?

-A: Our website has listings, and the Visitors Guide has a listing as well.
-If you need more help, you can call the Visitors Center with specific questions, and we can also fax you a detailed list.
+A: Our website has campsite listings, and the annual Visitors Guide (which you can pick up at the Visitor Center) has a campground listing as well.
+If you need more help, you can call the Visitors Center with specific questions.
+We can also fax you a detailed list of local campground offerings.

 Q: When does the Monarch Butterfly season begin in Ventura?

-A: The Monarch butterflies usually begin to arrive in October, and can stay through February.
-A popular site to see them is at Camino Real Park, located on Dean Dr. off of Mills Rd. (near the Pacific View Mall.)
-The yearly migration can differ greatly in numbers depending upon the weather and climate.
-The best time to see them clustered in the eucalyptus trees is in the morning, before it gets too warm.
+A: The Monarch butterflies usually begin to arrive in October — and they can stay through February.
+A popular site to see them is Camino Real Park, located on Dean Drive off of Mills Road (near the Pacific View Mall.)
+The yearly migration can differ greatly in numbers depending on the weather and climate.
+The best time to see the lovely throngs of butterflies clustered in the eucalyptus trees is in the morning before it gets too warm.

 Q: Where can I get weather / climate information on Ventura?